 The watermark is on the lower layer of the vector graphic file - for these templates I've included a star shape as a place marker.
 The watermark should be in the same place on each sheet in order for it to seem like an airline printout.
 If you are making additional sheets I would suggest putting all watermarks in a separate layer, and then copying that layer between files so that they stay in the same place.

-Our watermark and logo were taken from a scan of a rubber stamp that was made by This is Just to Say in Stockholm.
+Our watermark and logo were taken from a scan of a rubber stamp that was made by This is Just to Say

 The programs were 8 sheets front-to-back, and printed on both sides of a 8.5"x11" sheet of cover-weight paper.